-As the tale opens, Fone Bone, flanked by his cousin Phoney and Smiley, have been exiled out of their appropriately title town Boneville.
-The blame is squarely on Phoney, a scrooge stand-in who, while running for mayor, terrorized the town with a giant balloon of himself.
-Now lost in the desert, the Bone cousins end up lost from each other because, with Fone left to fend for himself.
+As the tale opens, Fone Bone, flanked by his cousin Phoney and Smiley, have been exiled out of their appropriate title town Boneville.
+The blame is squarely on Phoney, a Scrooge stand-in who, while running for mayor, terrorized the town with a giant balloon of himself.
+Now lost in the desert, the Bone cousins end up lost from each other because with Fone left to fend for himself.

 A large chunk of the novel is devoted to these early shenanigans, and have the habit of losing readers who were expecting an epic fantasy.
 Indeed, this is one of my biggest complaints about the novel.
 Bone was a monthly publication, years in the making, and was only released as a complete graphic novel after its run was over.
 If read with a more episodic manner, the story slowly morphs and evolves from humble beginnings into a complex tale of politics and magic.
 After finishing the book I was struck by how tonally different it was from beginning and end.
 I’m not sure if Smith knew going into this comic that it was going to turn in a fantasy epic, but if he did, he sure was subtle and sly in how he proceeded.

 Eventually, and I mean close to 300 pages in, we meet the villain, a hooded figure whose identity I dare not reveal.
 The hooded one takes orders from a cave-dwelling creature made up of blobs, collectively called locusts, who commands the hooded one to bring back Thorn so that it can be freed from its entrapment in the mountain.
 The story gets more convoluted, as we learn more and more of the history of the characters via exposition dumps.
 I mostly tuned out these details as I do most fantasy tales, instead focusing on the character arc and story structure.